 From time to time, we may implement organizational changes to pursue greater efficiency and realign our business and strategic priorities.
 In January 2023, we completed certain restructuring actions, or the January Restructuring Plan, designed to reduce operating costs and continue advancing our ongoing commitment to profitable growth, including an initial reduction of the overall workforce by approximately 25%.
-In July 2023, we commenced another restructuring plan, or the July Restructuring Plan, to reduce our overall workforce by a total of approximately 38%.
-We believe that the July Restructuring Plan will enable us to better align our workforce with our business needs and focus our capital resources on clinical trials of our product candidates.
+In July 2023, we implemented another restructuring plan, or the July Restructuring Plan, to reduce our overall workforce by a total of approximately 38% in an effort to better align our workforce with our business needs and focus our capital resources on clinical trials of our product candidates.
 We may encounter challenges in the execution of these efforts, and these challenges could impact our financial results.